lukaszplawny/one-time-token/README.md

 spring.data.cassandra.username=cassandra
 ```
 3. Optional step:
-Build and test the application
+Run unit test and build the application (system test are skipped by default):
 ```
 mvn clean install
 ```
-or build and execute system test (system tests are skipped by default):
+Run unit test, system test and build the application.
+To perform this step Cassandra needs to be installed and running.
 ```
 mvn clean install -Dsystemtest.skip=false
 ```